At Nordell, we know all about providing the best plastic materials for injection moulding.

 Polyethylene, in its various forms like High-Density Polyethylene (HDPE) and Low-Density Polyethylene (LDPE), is renowned for its lightweight nature, chemical resistance, and flexibility.

-HDPE is often employed in the manufacturing of containers, pipes, and outdoor furniture due to its stiffness and strength.
+Due to its stiffness and strength, HDPE is often employed in the manufacturing of containers, pipes, and outdoor furniture.

-LDPE, however, is commonly used in packaging materials, squeeze bottles, and agricultural films owing to its flexibility and impact resistance.
+However, LDPE is commonly used in packaging materials, squeeze bottles, and agricultural films due to its flexibility and impact resistance.

 HDPE is a form of polyethylene prized for its high strength-to-density ratio, making it suitable for various applications.

-Its excellent stiffness and impact resistance make HDPE a preferred choice for products such as plastic bottles, containers, pipes, and industrial tanks.
+HDPE's excellent stiffness and impact resistance make it a preferred material for products such as plastic bottles, containers, pipes, and industrial tanks.

 LDPE, characterised by its lower density and increased flexibility, is favoured for its ease of processing and versatility.